COVID-19: First Nations community guide on accessing additional supports

 Additional public health-related emergency supports available for First Nations communities

 While it is difficult to know exactly how, when or where COVID-19 might affect communities, it is important for all First Nations communities to be prepared by updating and testing their all-hazard and pandemic plans.

 A. Supports through the First Nation and Inuit Health Branch

 The First Nations and Inuit Health Branch (FNIHB) provides funding and expertise to First Nations communities for developing and maintaining their all hazard or pandemic plans in all provinces except British Columbia (BC).

-In BC, FNIHB will be supporting the First Nations Heath Authority (FNHA) who is coordinating community requests for communities, which are transferred under their health authority in this province.
-As well, in the Yukon and Northwest Territories, FNIHB will collaborate with First Nations and the Territorial Governments to identify the need for additional supports.
+In BC, FNIHB will be supporting the First Nations Heath Authority (FNHA) who is coordinating community requests for communities.
+In the Yukon and Northwest Territories, FNIHB will collaborate with First Nations and the Territorial Governments to identify the need for additional supports.